Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: The conformable GL-model

-This formulation preserves the physical dimensions of energy density and ensures that all critical exponents derived from it are dimensionless and compatible with thermodynamic scaling theory.
-Furthermore, the temperature-dependent weighting introduced by $T^{1-\alpha}$ can be interpreted geometrically as a curvature in thermal space, analogous to how curved metrics affect geodesics in general relativity.
-It effectively embeds power-law sensitivity into the response functions of the system and models thermal evolution in a scale-aware manner.
-By replacing spatial derivatives with conformable thermal derivatives, the framework captures generalized thermodynamic behavior, such as fractality, memory, and scale-invariant dynamics, without invoking fully nonlocal fractional calculus, thereby offering both mathematical simplicity and physical relevance.
+The formulation (\ref{eq:Free Energy Functional deformed}) of the free energy functional is central to this work and preserves the physical dimensions of energy density, and it ensures that all critical exponents derived from it are dimensionless and compatible with thermodynamic scaling theory.
+Furthermore, the temperature-dependent weighting introduced by the factor $T^{1-\alpha}$ can be interpreted geometrically as a curvature in thermal space, analogous to how curved metrics affect geodesics in general relativity.
+It effectively embeds power-law sensitivity into the response functions of the system.